 “Thought leader” is a moniker the market should assign to those who earn it, not something that should be self-proclaimed.
 The best thought leaders, like the best business leaders, have a clear point of view and are selfless.
 They share their ideas and insights because they feel compelled to do so.
 Their desire to make an impact and foster change results in them casting a vision that others follow.
 A delightful consequence of creating and publishing thought leadership is that it often redounds to the benefit of the thought leader in the form of new business.

 Thought leadership is the most effective form of marketing for lawyers because it allows lawyers to position themselves as narrowly focused experts to those searching for legal solutions.
 By sharing their ideas, lawyers enable themselves to be discovered by their target audiences and to build trust.
-Over time, continued awareness and trust creates new business opportunities.
+Over time, continued awareness and trust create new business opportunities.
 A well-positioned lawyer who consistently publishes thought leadership will generate more and better opportunities over time because their expertise will be perceived as more valuable and unique, and therefore, more irreplaceable.

 The Big Difference Between Content Marketing and Thought Leadership Marketing